IBM-Cloud/DevOps-Services-Docs/docs/githubhooks/index.md

 <a name='change_repo'></a>
 ##Changing a repo type or location

 You can move your GitHub or DevOps Services Git repo to another GitHub repo.
 If you’re using a DevOps Services Git repo but want to use a GitHub repo that you already have, follow these steps.
-[You can also change from a DevOps Services Git repo to a new GitHub repo](#new_ghrepo), or [change from one GitHub repo to a new GitHub repo](#ghrepo_to_new_ghrepo)
+[You can also change from a DevOps Services Git repo to a new GitHub repo](#new_ghrepo), or [change from one GitHub repo to a new GitHub repo](#ghrepo_to_new_ghrepo).

 <a name='existing_ghrepo'></a>
 ###	To configure your project to work with a GitHub repo that you already have, follow these steps: